 Every year, Google gets smarter and smarter.
 They change their ranking factors, metrics, and algorithms regularly so that SEO Experts don’t rig the system and create an unfair playing ground for websites that are not paying towards tools for higher rankings.
-Quite a while ago, Google announced a new ranking factor for the year 2021 and caused quite the stir.
+Quite a while ago, Google announced a new ranking factor for the year 2021 and caused quite a stir.
 What was it?
 Page experience.

 According to Google Search Central, “Page experience is a set of signals that measure how users perceive the experience of interacting with a web page beyond its pure information value.
 It includes Core Web Vitals…”